Targets and strategy

 Financial position

 Axfood has a solid balance sheet, and the business model generates stable cash flow.
-The aim is to maintain a strong financial position to have the scope and flexibility to make investments that will lead to long-term benefits for the Group.
-The equity ratio at year-end was affected by the acquisition of City Gross, which was primarily financed through increased borrowing.
+The aim is to maintain a strong financial position to have the scope and flexibility to invest in long-term competitiveness.
+The equity ratio remained in line with the Group’s target in 2025, but has been impacted by the acquisition of City Gross, which was primarily financed through increased borrowing.

 Environmental targets

-In 2024, Axfood’s target was for the share of sustainability-labelled products to amount to at least 30% of retail sales by 2025.
-In 2024, sustainability-labelled products accounted for 27.2% (26.7).
-Beginning in 2025, the new target is for this key ratio to amount to at least 30% by 2030 at the latest
+Axfood’s target is for the share of sustainability-labelled products to amount to at least 30% of retail sales by 2030 the latest.
+In 2025, sustainability-labelled products accounted for 26.6% (27.2).

-Sustainability-labelled goods guides consumers to products that are made in a way that takes environmental and social aspects into account.
-These products are often higher in price since they are generally more expensive to produce, and in recent years, their share of sales has declined, partly due to consumers’ increased focus on price.
-The development of both the customer offering and customer meeting with regards to sustainability and health is a high priority within Axfood.
+Sustainability-labelled goods guide consumers to products that are made in a way that takes environmental and social aspects into account.
+The share of sales was slightly lower in 2025 compared with the previous year, having declined overall in recent years, partly due to consumers’ increased focus on price.
+The development of both the customer offering and customer meeting with regards to sustainability and health is a high priority.
+Axfood also helps consumers make sustainable and healthy choices through inspiration and guidance.

 Food waste